sstsimulator/sst-elements/src/sst/elements/ember/examples/QuickStart.md

 # What is an Ember Motif?

-Ember Motifs compare the effects of different hardware parameters on a representative workflow.
 Ember Motifs provide representative workloads and then estimate performance on hardware using SST simulations.
 This guide provides a directions on how to:

 *   Implement a empty motif.
 *   Create and run motif in a SST simulation.

-To implement and run Ember Motif there are three different files:
+Implementing and running Ember Motifs requires three different files:

 1. Python File
     Provides information on the hardware to be simulated when running an Ember Motif